-Users can easily merge two bank accounts in QuickBooks, make sure that both the accounts are the same type of accounts.
-In addition, both the accounts should be on the same sublevel or parent level.
+Users can easily merge two bank accounts in QuickBooks, making sure that both accounts are the same type of accounts.
+In addition, both accounts should be on the same sublevel or parent level.

-How Do I Merge Two Bank Accounts in QuickBooks Desktop and Online Version?
+How Do I Merge Accounts in QuickBooks Versions?

 By merging two accounts, you can keep your finances in one place.
 This becomes really helpful for you to hold a better avenue of personal or business finances, preparing taxes, and tracking income.